OS Notes: Scheduling

 Prefix __sched to decorate function that can potentially call schedule()

-1. Determine the current RQ and save the task_struct * of current active process to prev
+1. Determine the current RQ and save the task_struct * of the current active process to prev.

-• If task yields, check if there are anything to run
+• If the task yields, check if there is anything to run.

 asmlinkage void __sched schedule(void) {